 WeAllCount is truly a regional effort.
 There are a number of roles that must be filled in order to successfully conduct and complete this required activity.

 Engaged Counters – Engaged counters literally walk the streets to survey the homeless they see.
 Counters self-select a census tract area to survey and are deployed in teams lead by a professional outreach worker from a specific count site during the morning of WeAllCount.
 For more detailed information, download flyer.

 Shelter Interviewers – Shelter interviewers will interview homeless individuals who slept unsheltered during the night of WeAllCount in different shelters around the region.
 For more detailed information, download flyer.

 Communications – Spreading the word about WeAllCount is critical.
 It is how we find volunteers to help conduct the count as well as alert homeless persons to the event as well.

 Donations – The PITC is an unfunded federal mandate and requires a significant amount of resources to complete.
 If you are unable to physically participate in one of the roles above, or would like to help in addition to volunteering, please consider making a donation to support this important regional effort.
 To make a donation, click here.

 The Counting Us App has been helping other regions conduct the annual HUD homeless count.
 With the ability to customize the questions to suit San Diego County we can gather the information that we need about people experiencing homelessness in real time.

-This year The Regional Task Force on the Homeless is excited be using the Counting Us App.
+The Regional Task Force on the Homeless is excited be using the Counting Us App.
 The Counting Us App was designed by Simtech Solutions.
 It is a monitoring and evaluation tool developed with the primary purpose of supporting communities with the annual Point in Time (PIT) homeless census.